Pongsatorn6487048/LineBot-QR-Reader/README.md

 ### 🌟🏆 Completed, let's send QR and wait for the result.🎉

 ## Test (Local)
+Use Jest framework and test different scenario with local image in project
 ```bash
 $ npm test
 ```

 # How to Deploy
-This is tools we used to deploy
+This is tools we need to use for deploy
 > **Database management: pgAdmin 4**
 > **Build: Docker**
 > **Cloud provider: AWS**